hiveeyes/arduino/doc/source/index.rst

 Select a firmware according to your needs, and build it::

-    cd trudering/bienenwaage-5.0
+    cd arduino/trudering/bienenwaage-5.0
     make build

-For selecting the right firmware, have a look at :ref:`firmware-overview-ng`.
+For selecting the right firmware for your purposes, please inspect the :ref:`firmware-overview` page.

 Upload
 ======